 6. The Future of Cognitive AI

-As we project into the future, several key trends and emerging directions indicate a path toward more sophisticated, ethical, and impactful cognitive systems.
+The future of Cognitive AI promises advancements that could redefine human-machine interaction and intelligence.
+Key trends and directions indicate a path toward more sophisticated, ethical, and impactful cognitive systems.

 Technological Advancements: